larson-group/clubb_release/Readme.txt

          order to make sure that EACH NODE has enough space.

          Say that you were running the above ensemble tuning run on nodes 1-10.
-That would yield a grand total of 250 iterations of the HOC tuner.
+That would yield a grand total of 250 iterations of the CLUBB tuner.
 The first 10 runs would be launched (one on each node).
 When ALL of them are completed, then the next set of 10 runs are launched, and so on and so on.
-When the last set is finally complete, all the HOC results are copied back to Messner, and then deleted off the remote tom nodes.
+When the last set is finally complete, all the CLUBB results are copied back to Messner, and then deleted off the remote tom nodes.
 The amount of disk space you would need on Messner
          is: